kestra-io/docs/content/docs/15.how-to-guides/synchonous-executions-api.md

 icon: /docs/icons/tutorial.svg
 ---

-There are use-cases wher you want to trigger the flow, and get the flow's output in the API's response.
+There are many use cases where you may want to trigger the flow and get the flow's output in the API's response.
 In other words, you want the Executions API to behave synchronously.

 ## Executions API

-Firstly, let us take a quick look at the Executions API.
-Executions API is an API used to invoke a flow execution.
+Executions API is capable of creating a parametrized flow execution.
 Say you have the following flow:

 ```yaml
 id: myflow